 Was fitting into your jeans a lot easier before you got to college?
 Hate to break it to you, but you and your classmates are experiencing a time-honored tradition, the Freshman 15 -- the roughly 15 pounds many students gain during their first year at college.

 What to do?
-"You have to strategize," says Katherine Grubiak, RD, dietitian at UCLA's Arthur Ashe Student Health and Wellness Center.
+"You have to strategize," says Katherine Grubiak, RD, a former dietitian at UCLA's Arthur Ashe Student Health and Wellness Center.
 By that, she means you need to put some effort into eating right, eating enough but not too much, and eating regularly.

 Breakfast is key, she adds.
 Some studies show that having a healthy breakfast helps improve academic performance, so make it a part of your day, every day.

 Enjoying healthy snacks between meals -- Grubiak recommends nuts, some fresh fruit, non- or low-fat yogurt -- means you won't be tempted to pig out when you hit the dining hall.
 "Starving doesn't allow any room for smart choices," she says.

 Grubiak recommends dividing the empty side of your plate equally between protein and carbs.
 In other words, you want a 3-ounce piece of meat -- that's about the size of a deck of cards -- and a cup's worth of healthy carbs -- think whole grains like brown rice or a baked sweet potato.